stemprana/slices-to-volume/README.md

-Overalapping region of transformed *zoomed-in* images is obtained and a volumetric reconstruction generated.
+Overlapping region of transformed *zoomed-in* images is obtained and a volumetric reconstruction generated.